-II - THE ONERA-SME PARTNERSHIP STRATEGY
+II.3 -ONERA-SME partnership innovative strategy

 The ONERA-SME technology transfer process cannot be analyzed without taking account of the relationships of the two players with their own reference frames, in terms of evaluation and sectoral/territorial regulations, in the sense of Granovetter (1985).
-These are mechanisms that are external to the simple relationship which ONERA-SME must intervene and accompany this dual relationship throughout the entire collaborative project, and some of the collaborative tools proposed take them into account.
+These are mechanisms that are external to the simple ONERA-SME relationship which must intervene and accompany this dual relationship throughout the entire collaborative project, and some of the collaborative tools proposed take them into account.

 Initially, an analysis of the role of each player during the innovation process is proposed and even, albeit in a more restrictive way, in the technology transfer phase.
-As mentioned above, the activity of the public R&D laboratories in France involves, structurally, levels lower than level 3-4.
-TRL corresponding to the laboratory prototype stage.
+As mentioned above, the activity of the public R&D laboratories in France involves, structurally, TRL levels lower than levels 3-4, corresponding to the laboratory prototype stage.
 Only a few basic ideas conceived by the researchers attain this level of technological maturity and even fewer cross levels 3-4 to go on to levels 6-7, corresponding to the demonstrator in operational conditions or a product.
 This is because the development of technological demonstrators is no longer part of the mission given to public research in France, a situation that is actually even worse for products.